InformaticsMatters/pipelines-utils/README.md

 -   `Tests ignored` are test found that are not run because they have been marked for non-execution as the test name begins with `ignore_`.

-### From here
-If you have working copies of all your pipeline repositories checked-out in the same directory as this repository you can execute all the tests across all the repositories by running the tester from here.
-Simply run the following Gradle command from here: -

-    $ ./gradlew runPipelineTester

 ### In Docker
 You can run the pipeline tests in Docker using their expected container image (defined in the service descriptor).
 Doing this gives you added